materaj2/Real_Issue/README.md

 # Real_Issue
-Example vulnerabilities in real environment from https://twitter.com/Alra3ees
+Example vulnerabilities in real scenario and some resource from https://twitter.com/Alra3ees

 ## Google Hacking for PenTester,Cheat Sheet And dorks :
 - http://rookiehacke.blogspot.com/2014/04/google-hacking-cheat-sheet.html